tomkerkhove/promitor/tests/README.md

 ### Resource Discovery Agent

-Automatically send a growing number of requests (5 to 25) to probe the health endpoint metrics over 60 seconds:
+Automatically send a growing number of requests (5 to 25) to probe the health endpoint over 60 seconds:

 ```shell
 artillery run .\performance\steady-load-resource-discovery-health.yml